ricgir/APT-Detection/sih_elk/docs/rules_created/active_scanning.md

 This analysis directly led to the rule's threshold-based design:

 First, we filter for only the relevant data: inbound TCP connections from external IPs.
-Next, we tell the system to group the events by source.ip, as we want to analyze the behavior of each external actor individually.
+Next, we tell the system to group the events by `source.ip`, as we want to analyze the behavior of each external actor individually.

 Finally, we set a threshold: an alert is triggered if any single group (a unique source IP) has a count of unique destination.port values that exceeds 50 within the rule's time window.
 This numeric threshold is the critical piece that separates the systematic, broad nature of a scan from normal, targeted network communication.

 ### **4. Detection Logic**

+#### Windows (Network-based)

 This is a threshold-based rule that analyzes network connection logs to identify patterns indicative of scanning behavior.

-#### Query:
+**Query**:

     event.category:network and event.type:connection and network.transport:tcp and not source.ip:(10.0.0.0/8 or 172.16.0.0/12 or 192.168.0.0/16)

 The query filters logs to isolate inbound TCP connection events.
 Crucially, it excludes traffic originating from internal, private IP ranges `(10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16)` to prevent false positives from legitimate internal network activity.

-#### Threshold:
+**Threshold**:

 The rule groups events by the source IP address (winlog.event_data.SourceIp.keyword).
 It triggers an alert if the number of unique destination ports (winlog.event_data.DestinationPort.keyword) from a single source IP exceeds 50 within the rule's 5-minute evaluation window.

 In summary, the rule alerts when a single external IP address attempts to connect to 50 or more unique ports on the network in under five minutes.

+#### Ubuntu (Host-based)

+This rule focuses on detecting the execution of common scanning tools on the host itself, which can indicate that a compromised machine is being used for internal reconnaissance.

+**Query**:

+    event.dataset:auditd.log and event.action:"executed" and (process.args:"nmap" or process.args:"masscan")

+This query looks for audit logs showing that the nmap or masscan process was executed.

 ## Simulation and Validation

-To validate that this rule is working correctly, a port scan can be simulated against a monitored endpoint using a tool like Nmap from an external machine.
+To validate that these rules work correctly, a port scan can be simulated against a monitored endpoint.

-**Atomic Red Team Test Command:**
+### Windows (External Scan)

+**Test Command (PowerShell)**:

     nmap -sT -p- <target_IP>

 This command initiates a TCP connect scan (-sT) against all 65,535 ports (-p-) of the <target_IP>.
 This will generate a large volume of connection attempts from a single source to many distinct ports, satisfying the rule's threshold condition and triggering an alert.

+### Ubuntu (Local Scan)

+This command simulates a scan being run from the Ubuntu machine itself, which tests the host-based detection logic.

+**Test Command**:

+    sudo nmap -sS localhost

+This command uses nmap to perform a TCP SYN scan (-sS), a common and fast scanning technique, against the local machine (localhost).
+This action will be logged by auditd, triggering the host-based rule that detects the execution of the nmap process.